runcycles/cycles-protocol/README.md

 # Cycles Protocol — Runtime Authority for Autonomous Agents

-**An open protocol for concurrency-safe spend control in autonomous agent runtimes.**
+**An open protocol for concurrency-safe spend and action control in autonomous agent runtimes.**

 Cycles is an open protocol that ensures agents cannot authorize more spend than policy allows — even when dozens of them run concurrently.